Sz-Tim/isRev/ms/msDraft.md

 ### Species richness
 Ant species richness shows a variety of patterns across elevational gradients.
 In the robust datasets, mid-peaks are most common (14/20), though decreasing (3/20) and low plateau (3/20) patterns also occur (Fig. 4, black bars).
-Despite strong latitudinal trends in range size and beta diversity, the richness pattern distribution of tropical gradients is not significantly different than that of temperate gradients (Fisher's Exact Test: *n*=20, *P*=0.30).
+Despite strong latitudinal trends in range size and beta diversity, the richness pattern distribution of tropical gradients is not significantly different from that of temperate gradients (Fisher's Exact Test: *n*=20, *P*=0.30).
 At the species level, ant elevational richness varies among mountain ranges, but is frequently highest at intermediate elevations.

 ### Genus richness